 Many California “firsts” occurred in Monterey.
-These include California’s first theater, brick house, publicly funded school, public building and public library.
-Additionally California’s first printing press was in Monterey.
+For example, these include California’s first theater, brick house, publicly funded school, public building, and public library.
+Additionally, California’s first printing press was in Monterey.
 It printed The Californian, the first newspaper.
 Another first, Colton Hall, was built in 1849 by Walter Colton.
 It was originally a public school and government meeting place.
 It also hosted California’s first constitutional convention.

 Monterey Peninsula is one of the most diverse and beautiful areas in Northern California.
 Its colorful cities and historic locations make it an ideal getaway.
-The weather is mild, being right on the bay, and the views are spectacular.
+For example, the weather is mild, being right on the bay, and the views are spectacular.

 Monterey was actually the first capital of California after it was claimed by the United States.
 The city features a fine array of restaurants, boutiques, galleries, and inns.
 It also has several recreational opportunities.
 Monterey is host to a wide variety of festivals.

 A lot of the area’s economy is based on tourism.
-The bay itself is a wildlife preserve, so the expanses of rocky Northern California coastline are absolutely gorgeous.
+On the other hand, the bay itself is a wildlife preserve, so the expanses of rocky Northern California coastline are absolutely gorgeous.
 Personally I am a big fan of taking pictures everywhere I go, and the picturesque beauty of this place is well worth the trip, if only for the lovely photographic mementos.